 You may have irregular periods during the first 3 to 6 months of use.
 Your flow may be lighter or heavier, and you may eventually stop having periods after several months.
 Call your doctor if you miss a period or think you might be pregnant.

-Your device may be removed at any time you decide to stop using birth control.
-The Mirena intrauterine system must be removed at the end of the 5-year wearing time.
-Your doctor can insert a new device at that time if you wish to continue using this form of birth control.
-Only your doctor should remove the intrauterine system.
+Your Mirena device may be removed at any time you decide to stop using birth control.
+The Mirena intrauterine device must be removed at the end of the 5-year wearing time.
+Only your doctor should remove the Mirena intrauterine device.
 Do not attempt to remove the device yourself.

 Following removal of the Mirena intrauterine device, you may become pregnant right away.